 The use of a child restraint buckle cover modifies a child restraint.
-This means the child restraint no longer meets state or territory road laws and there are requirements that must be met for legal use.
+This means the child restraint no longer meets state or territory road laws and there are requirements that must be met for legal use in a motor vehicle.